-Develop a lesson plan using the template attached.
+Develop a lesson plan which focuses on NCSS Theme VII, Production, Consumption and Distribution with attention to international, national and/or local connections among systems.
+Use the template attached.
 Review the rubric (on Blackboard) to guide the development of your lesson plan.